mateushsimao/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build
+## 🎯 Objetivo

 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+This assignment focuses on practicing string manipulation, loops, conditionals, and random selection.

-## ✅ Must Have's

-Your game must:
+## 📝 Tarefas

+### 🛠️ Random Word Selection

+#### Description
-- Randomly select words from a predefined list
+Write a function to randomly select a word from a predefined list of words.

+#### Requirements
+Completed program should:

+- Contain a predefined list of at least 10 words.
+- Randomly select one word from the list.
+- Ensure the selected word is hidden from the player initially.

+### 🛠️ Letter Guessing Logic

+#### Description
+Implement the logic to accept letter guesses from the player and update the game state accordingly.

+#### Requirements
+Completed program should:

+- Accept user input for letter guesses.
-- Accept letter guesses and show current progress (_ _ _ format)
+- Display the current progress of the word in `_ _ _` format.
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining.
+- Validate input to ensure only single letters are accepted.

+### 🛠️ Game End Conditions

+#### Description
+Handle the end-of-game scenarios, including winning and losing conditions.

+#### Requirements
+Completed program should:

-- End when word is guessed or attempts exhausted
+- End the game when the word is fully guessed or the player runs out of attempts.
-- Display win/lose messages
+- Display a win message if the player guesses the word.
+- Display a lose message if the player exhausts all attempts without guessing the word.